GC-TTT - Test-time Offline Reinforcement Learning on Goal-related Experience

 Foundation models compress a large amount of information in a single, large neural network, which can then be queried for individual tasks.
 There are strong parallels between this widespread framework and offline goal-conditioned reinforcement learning algorithms: a universal value function is trained on a large number of goals, and the policy is evaluated on a single goal in each test episode.
 Extensive research in foundation models has shown that performance can be substantially improved through test-time training, specializing the model to the current goal.
 We find similarly that test-time offline reinforcement learning on experience related to the test goal can lead to substantially better policies at minimal compute costs.
 We propose a novel self-supervised data selection criterion, which selects transitions from an offline dataset according to their relevance to the current state and quality with respect to the evaluation goal.
 We demonstrate across a wide range of high-dimensional loco-navigation and manipulation tasks that fine-tuning a policy on the selected data for a few gradient steps leads to significant performance gains over standard offline pre-training.
 Our goal-conditioned test-time training (GC-TTT) algorithm applies this routine in a receding-horizon fashion during evaluation, adapting the policy to the current trajectory as it is being rolled out.
 Finally, we study compute allocation at inference, demonstrating that, at comparable costs, GC-TTT induces performance gains that are not achievable by scaling model size.

-GC-TTT specializes the agent to the next steps for achieving its target goal.
+GC-TTT specializes the agent to the next steps for achieving its target goal by selecting relevant and optimal data from the pre-training dataset.

 BibTeX